mosisafeyissa/GDG_Node.js_Team_Capstone_Blog_Web/README.md

 # GDG Node.js Course: Blogging Website Backend

-Welcome to the **GDG Node.js Course**!
+Welcome to the **GDG Node.js Course: Blogging Website Backend**!
 This project is a mini-project designed for Node.js beginners to help you understand the fundamentals of building a backend for a blogging website.
 Below, you'll find an overview of the project structure, key concepts, and instructions to get started.

 ---